iamtheblackunicorn/inspolicious/README.markdown

 I recently wanted to dive into Node.js and all of its projects and frameworks.
 I have been playing around with Vue.js for some time now and finally seriously decided to make a project using Vue.js.
 This project is a word generator for creative people.
 So if maybe you need some words or ideas for a seed of an idea for a story or an artwork, this generator gives you a random bunch of words.
 Enjoy. :heart:

+## DEPLOYED PROJECT ON NETLIFY :rocket:

+To view a live deployed version of this project, click here: [VIEW](https://taupe-pavlova-1c22ca.netlify.app/)

 ## SET IT UP :inbox_tray:

 Make sure you have the following tools installed and available from the command line: